Game Features

 This creates emergent gameplay: trade agreements, exploration expeditions, and supply chain logistics.

-Mining yield depends on your equipped mining laser quality and your Mining skill level.
+Mining yield depends on your equipped mining laser.
 Better lasers extract more ore per tick.
 Some lasers can only extract certain resource types.

 Trading